 ✅ Offered 12 places each-way 1/6 odds at the 2021 Open Championship for the first time ever

-Boylesports UK New Customer Offer: 18+.
-UK Customers (Excluding NI) only.
-Cash stakes only.
+Boylesports UK New Customer Offer: New UK Customers (Excluding NI) only.
+Min Deposit £10.
 Min £10 stake required for initial £5 free bet.
 Min odds ½.
 Max £25 in free bets.
-Subsequent free bets equal 50% average of each 3 qualifying bets.
-13 bets required to receive full £25 free bet.
-Qualifying bet must be placed within 30 days of opening account.
+Subsequent free bets equal 50% average of each 3 £5 max qualifying bets.
+13 settled bets required to receive full £25 free bet.
+Qualifying bets must be placed on sportsbook within 30 days of opening account.
 Cashed out bets will not qualify towards your average stake.
 One free bet offer per customer, household or IP address only.
 Free bet expires after 7 days.
-Payment method restrictions apply.
+Account & Payment method restrictions apply.
+18+.
 T&Cs apply. #Ad

 Course Guide: Make no bones about it, the Champions Course at PGA National is a brute.
 It’s an archetypical Florida golf course with water hazards, testing bunkering and tough rough aplenty.
 Positioned within 7 miles of the Atlantic east coast, this part of Florida is synonymous with windy conditions.
 This test therefore suits those with a Major temperament: players who have patience, but also those who can take advantage of key holes where birdies have to be made.
 The famous ‘Bear Trap’, the stretch of 15-17, is one of the hardest sets of holes in non-Major golf.

 The Champions Course is best summarised by the fact that it has been the toughest non-Major Par 70 course on the PGA Tour across 5 of the past 7 seasons.
 It was the second toughest in 2014, whilst soft and tranquil conditions in 2017 saw the course play the easiest it ever could – ranking 6th toughest of 13 non-Major Par 70s.
 Rickie Fowler won at -12/268.